 - Automatic: An automatic solution that attempts to find an efficient balance between speed and quality.
 Move the slider to the right for higher quality but slower rendering.

-Click the "Texture" radio box in the background dialog to use one of the 8 HDR backgrounds instead of the sky simulations.
+Click the "HDRI" radio box in the background dialog to use one of the 8 HDR backgrounds instead of the sky simulations.

 The ProWalker CPU lighting dialog controls the strength/brightness of the physical sky, artificial lighting, ambient light, and light emitting materials.
 You will need to use this frequently, especially if you are using the presets in SU Podium V2.6.
 But changes made are in real time.